 Impact and Programs

-More early breast cancer detection – nearly 75 percent of women over 40 years old now receive regular mammograms, the single most effective tool for detecting breast cancer early (in 1982, less than 30 percent received a clinical exam).
-More hope – the five-year survival rate for breast cancer, when caught early before it spreads beyond the breast, is now 99 percent (compared to 74 percent in 1982).
-More breast cancer research – the federal government now devotes more than $920 million each year to breast cancer research, treatment and prevention (compared to $30 million in 1982).
-More breast cancer survivors – America’s 3 million breast cancers survivors, the largest group of cancer survivors in the U.S., are a living testament to the power of society and science to save lives.
+More early breast cancer detection (nearly 75 percent of women over 40 years old now receive regular mammograms, the single most effective tool for detecting breast cancer early [in 1982, less than 30 percent received a clinical exam]), more hope (the five-year survival rate for breast cancer, when caught early before it spreads beyond the breast, is now 98 percent [compared to 74 percent in 1982]), more research (the federal government now devotes more than $900 million each year to breast cancer research, treatment and prevention [compared to $30 million in 1982]), more survivors (currently, there are more than 3.5 million breast cancers survivors, the largest group of cancer survivors, in the U.S., and are a living testament to the power of society and science to save lives).

-More early breast cancer detection, more hope, more breast cancer research funded, and more breast cancer survivors.
+More early breast cancer detection, more hope, more breast cancer research funded, more breast cancer survivors.

 Community or Constituency Served